cockroachdb/docs/v21.2/import.md

 If the table schema specifies foreign keys into tables that do not exist yet, the `WITH skip_foreign_keys` shown may be needed.
 For more information, see the list of [import options](#import-options).

-For the command above to succeed, you need to have created the dump file with specific flags to `pg_dump`.
+For this command to succeed, you need to have created the dump file with specific flags to `pg_dump`.
 For more information, see [Migrate from Postgres](migrate-from-postgres.html).

 ### Import a CockroachDB dump file